kriszwart/ZwartifyOSv1/docs/quick-start.md

 ### 📊 Data Analyst
 - **Skill:** Data Analysis
 - **Best For:** Data Analysts, Business Analysts, Researchers, Product Managers
-- **Use Cases:** Sales reporting, customer behavior analysis, performance metrics, A/B testing
+- **Use Cases:** Sales reporting, customer behaviour analysis, performance metrics, A/B testing
 - **Test:** "Analyse this dataset and find trends" or "What are the key insights?"
 - **Location:** `/agents` → Click "View" on "data-analyst"